 Speed - lots of it!
-The Quake the Lake Powerboat Races will take to Little Detroit Lake on Saturday and Sunday, August 11 and 12, 2018.
+The Quake the Lake Powerboat Races are scheduled to take to Little Detroit Lake on Saturday and Sunday, June 29 and 30, 2019.

-Twin City Powerboat Association brings the event to lakes country for the 12th year in 2018.
+Twin City Powerboat Association will bring the event to lakes country for the 13th year in 2019.
 Hot laps begin at noon, with racing at 1:00 pm.
-Bring a lawn chair or blanket and sit by the mile-long city beach to catch the action.
-Bring the family to see the sleek boats and visit with drivers Saturday morning and evening.
+For the best viewing, bring a lawn chair or blanket to sit by the mile-long city beach to catch the action.
+The family will enjoy seeing the boats and visit with drivers Saturday morning and evening.
 Free admission.

 We'll See You at the Lakes!